 Our observations from living in San Miguel de Allende, and other parts of Mexico, for the past six months have shown us how artful and creative Mexican culture is.
 Art finds its way into many aspects of Mexican culture: the colorful piñatas during the holidays, the lively music and singing, and the multi-colored artwork of the indigenous groups.

+The Mexico guide book from Lonely Planet may has many suggestions for how to experience Mexican culture.
 While there are many art galleries and museums you can choose to visit in San Miguel de Allende, I thought I’d share with you some of my favorite.
 Here are four unique places to experience San Miguel de Allende art.

 Centro Cultural Ignacio Ramierez El Nigromante